 In the warm sunshine.
 Lulled by the gentle sound of the tides.
 Backdropped by dense forests and quaint villages tucked amongst cascading waterfalls.
 Yeah, alright, so the Sunshine Coast may be pretty bloody exquisite actually.

 So, what are ya waiting for then?
 On your bike!
-It’s time for an adventure!
+It’s time for a backpacking Australia adventure!